mackenly/fathom-api/README.md

 ### Using Different API Versions

 This SDK is designed to support potential future API versions.
-The default version and as of writing only version is v1, but you can specify a different version when creating the client or accessing the API:
+The default version and, as of writing, the only version is v1, but you can specify a different version when creating the client or accessing the API:

 ```typescript
 // Specify version at initialization